San José fastest Satellite Internet available!

-Founded in 1736 and designated the capital in1823, the population is approximately 350,000 as of June of 2020, with the GAM over 1,460,000.
-Add that to the million people that commute to the city every day and you have the largest concentration of internet users looking to reap the benefits of the best satellite broadband possible in Costa Rica served up by iTellum.
-It is estimated that 70% of the countries population lives within the central valley.
-The city of San José proper is made up of 11 districts; Catedral, Carmen, Hospital, Mata Redonda, Merced, Hatillo, Pavas, San Sebastian, San Francisco de Dos Rios, Uruca, and Zapote.
+Founded in 1736 and designated the capital in 1823, the population is approximately 350,000 as of June of 2020, with the GAM over 1,460,000.
+Add that to the million people that commute to the city every day and you have the largest concentration of Internet users looking to reap the benefits of the best satellite broadband possible in Costa Rica served up by Itellum.
+It is estimated that 70% of the country population lives within the Central Valley.
+The city of San José is made up of 11 districts; Catedral, Carmen, Hospital, Mata Redonda, Merced, Hatillo, Pavas, San Sebastian, San Francisco de Dos Rios, Uruca, and Zapote.
 There’s a lot of commerce in these areas and San José has undergone numerous transformations over the years.
-There are many government agencies and state-run companies that maintain headquarters here such as INS, the national insurance company, ICE the national telecommunications company, CNFL, the national electrical company.
+There are many government agencies and state-run companies that maintain headquarters here such as INS, the National Insurance Company, ICE the National Energy and Telecommunications Company, CNFL, the National Electrical Company.
 Major corporations have made their homes here as well; the central bus station is still referred to as CocaCola to this day!

 The “art” scene has developed exponentially over the years.
 Art galleries such as the National Center for Arts and Culture houses a collection of some of the finest contemporary art from the best Costa Rican artists.
 The vintage building which was once the National Liquor Factory and has permanent exhibits as well as performing arts centers and the Cultural Ministry offices.
 Several modern art galleries such as Galeria Andromeda, Galeria Roberto Lizano, Arte Latino, and Galeria de Arte Amir, Galeria Namu amongst others have opened in this area giving it a unique cultural experience.